301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 A CompoundCondition object has 2 properties:

-* an array of Conditions, and
+* an array of n Conditions, and
-* an array of logicalOperator enumerated types
+* an array of n - 1 logicalOperator enumerated types

-The array of conditions will be used to build a compound if statement joined together by the logical operators.
+The array of conditions will be used to build up a compound if statement joined together by the logical operators.
 In the event of a simple if statement with only one condition, then the logicalOperators array will be empty and the condition array will consist of one instance of Condition and use the format of a single Condition instance as shown above.

 The general format of a CompoundCondition instance is shown below: